Custom fields for RevRec

 Activate the RSM checkbox

-The RSM checkbox is the toggle that converts a standard RevRec attribute into a Recurly-linked custom field.
+The RSM checkbox converts a standard RevRec attribute into a Recurly-linked custom field.

 • Unchecked (default): The slot functions as a standard RevRec attribute with no connection to Recurly.